Civil War History

 George M. Murrell

 George M. Murrell was a Virginian who was a Confederate supporter.
 He was a witness for the Confederacy at the Cherokee Treaty signing in 1861.
 As such, he would have also been arrested had he remained at home.
-It is believed that at this time he had removed his slaves and perhaps some of his more valuable stock to Van Buren, Arkansas, to await a Confederate expedition.
+It is believed that at this time he had removed those enslaved by him and perhaps some of his more valuable stock to Van Buren, Arkansas, to await a Confederate expedition.
 In late July he was trying desperately to find a way to get his family out.
 As a Virginian Confederate he would never support the North; as an intermarried Ross family member, he could never support the Cherokee Confederates led by Stand Watie.
 His only options were to remain in Arkansas or return to Virginia and help the Confederacy there.
 He eventually did the latter.

 His wife Amanda (Ross) Murrell and infant son George Ross Murrell would accompany the Ross family north at some point.
 Murrell was able to get them through the lines and back into Virginia.
 Although they did come back to visit their old home after the war, they never made it their residence again.
 They subsequently owned and developed a plantation in Bayou Goula, Louisiana, and a farm in Lynchburg, Virginia.